ttran375/COMP214_Lab4/README.md

-# Lab Exercises for Chapter 2 - Oracle 11g PLSQL Programming Text Book
+# Lab Exercises Chapter 3 - Oracle 11g PLSQL Programming Text Book

-Lab Exercises for Chapter 2
+Lab Exercises Chapter 3

-Questions 1 - 10 of the Hands-On Assignments in the Oracle 11g PLSQL Programming Text Book.
+Questions 1 - 13 of the Hands-On Assignments in the Oracle 11g PLSQL Programming Text Book.
 Refer to your textbook for each assignments details.

-- Assignment 2-1: Using Scalar Variables
+- Assignment 3-1: Querying Data in a Block
-- Assignment 2-2: Creating a Flowchart
+- Assignment 3-2: Using a Record Variable
-- Assignment 2-3: Using IF Statements
+- Assignment 3-3: Processing Database Data with IF Statements
-- Assignment 2-4: Using CASE Statements
+- Assignment 3-4: Using Searched CASE Statements
-- Assignment 2-5: Using a Boolean Variable
+- Assignment 3-5: Using a WHILE Loop
+- Assignment 3-6: Working with IF Statements
-- Assignment 2-6: Using Looping Statements
+- Assignment 3-7: Using Scalar Variables for Data Retrieval
-- Assignment 2-7: Creating a Flowchart
+- Assignment 3-8: Using a Record Variable for Data Retrieval
-- Assignment 2-8: Using IF Statements
+- Assignment 3-9: Retrieving Pledge Totals
-- Assignment 2-9: Using a FOR Loop
+- Assignment 3-10: Adding a Project
+- Assignment 3-11: Retrieving and Displaying Pledge Data
-- Assignment 2-10: Using a Basic Loop
+- Assignment 3-12: Retrieving a Specific Pledge
+- Assignment 3-13: Modifying Data